monarch-initiative/loinc2hpo/docs/getting_started.rst

     </dependency>
   </dependencies>

-The ``loinc2hpo-fhir`` module is only required for working with FHIR of course.
+The ``loinc2hpo-fhir`` module is only required for working with FHIR, of course.

 Core module